 Device-originated - device-terminated triggered (DO-DTT): The device originated traffic is triggered by the device terminated traffic or signalling.

 Device-terminated (DT): The traffic is terminated at the AIoT device.

+Electronic Product Code: A universal identifier that provides a unique identity for any physical object as defined by GS1 in the EPC Tag Data Standard [10] and used for identification needs of various business domains.

 3.2 Abbreviations